marcysutton/gatsby-site/content/posts/developing-anti-slapp-policies-a11y-slack-harvard-cyberlaw/index.md

 > - **Obscured intent**: Plaintiffs often try to obfuscate their intent to censor or silence critics.
 >
 > SLAPPs can have a damaging effect on those who have not yet been targeted, as people may be reluctant to participate in public debate out of fear of being sued.

+This article focuses on SLAPP suits in the United States, where each state has different laws.
+Obviously, suits can also be brought in other countries where the legal situation will vary widely.
+If you are in a jurisdiction with weak or no SLAPP laws, you might change your defense strategy.

 ## Our community and SLAPP suits